zopefoundation/zope.deferredimport/src/zope/deferredimport/README.txt

     1

 The problem is that sample4 obtained sample3 before sample4 was replaced by a proxy.
-This example is slightly pathalogical because it requires a circular import and a relative import, but the bug introduced is very subtle.
-To guard against this, you should define defered imports ebfore importing any other modules.
-Alternatively, you can call the initialize fuction before importing any other modules, as in:
+This example is slightly pathological because it requires a circular import and a relative import, but the bug introduced is very subtle.
+To guard against this, you should define deferred imports before importing any other modules.
+Alternatively, you can call the initialize function before importing any other modules, as in: